NextPlayBro

 • You run a large platform

-• You have many subscribers
+• You have a significant number of subscribers

-• You need scalability
+• You need scalability and high limits

 Common Mistakes